LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The name of the folder that will be created for each search.
 The keywords ``%ref%``, ``%shortref%``, ``%subref%``and ``%sitename%`` are allowed.

 GISFolder
 	The name of the folder where all data generated by the Data Searches Tool will be stored.
 This folder will be created in the ``SaveFolder``.
-The keywords ``%ref%``, ``%shortref%``, ``%subref%``and ``%sitename%`` are allowed.
+The keywords ``%ref%``, ``%shortref%``, ``%subref%`` and ``%sitename%`` are allowed.

 LogFileName
 	The name of the log file that will be created during processing.
 TThe keywords ``%ref%``, ``%shortref%``, ``%subref%``and ``%sitename%`` are allowed.

 DefaultClearLogFile
-	Yes/No attribute, defining whether the check box for 'Clear Log File?' on the interface should be set to checked (``Yes``) or unchecked (``No``) by default.
+	Yes/No attribute, defining whether the check box for 'Clear Log File?' on the interface should be set to checked (``Yes``) or unchecked (``No``) when the form is opened.

 DefaultBufferSize
-	The default buffer size that will appear in the interface when first loaded.
+	The default buffer size that will appear in the 'Buffer Size' text box when the form is opened.

 BufferUnitOptions
-	The options for buffer units that will be shown in the interface.
+	The options for buffer units that will be shown in the 'Buffer Unit' dropdown list.
 It is not recommended that these are changed.
-However, details of how any changes should be formatted are in the comments for this attribute.
+However, details of how any changes should be formatted are in the comments for this attribute within the XML file.

 DefaultBufferUnit
-	The buffer unit that should be shown by default in the interface.
+	The buffer unit that should be shown by default in the 'Buffer Unit' dropdown list.
 This attribute is the index number of the unit in the dropdown list, with 1 being the first option.

 BufferLayerName
 	The name of the layer file (kept in the ``LayerFolder``) which will be used to symbolise the buffer layer.
 Must include the ``.lyr`` extension.

 SearchLayer
 	The name of the data searches GIS layer in the interface.
 There may be either a single search layer (of either points, polygons or lines) of this name, or there may be multiple search layers present (e.g. one of each format) in which case their names should begin with the ``SearchLayer`` entry.
 See :numref:`figArcGISUI` for an example.
-In this case, the entry for this node was ``SearchSites``.
+In the case of this example, the entry for this node was ``SearchSites`` and the ``SearchLayerExtension`` entry (see next attribute) was ``_point;_poly;_line``.

 SearchLayerExtensions
-	If multiple search layers are used, this node should contain a list of the extensions for each layer, delimited by semicolons (e.g. in the example used above, the entry was ``_point;poly;line``).
+	If multiple search layers are used, this node should contain a list of the extensions for each layer, delimited by semicolons (e.g. in the example used above, the entry was ``_point;_poly;_line``).
 If only a single layer is used this attribute should be left blank.

 SearchColumn
 	The name of the column in the search layer(s) that holds the search reference.